 Note:

-Inspecting and Setting Bloom Filter Method
+Checking and Setting Bloom Filter

-Use show TBLPROPERTIES to view table attributes, and check if "write.parquet.bloom-filter-enabled.column.{column}" is set to true.
+Use show TBLPROPERTIES to view table attributes and check if "write.parquet.bloom-filter-enabled.column.{column}" is set to true.

-Step2 Configuration Method
+Step 2 Configuration Method

 ALTER TABLE